Wednesday, December 28, 2022

 Sometimes a person’s religious observance lessens due to stress or emotional issues.
 Enhancing your physical and psychological health will make it easier to increase your observance.
 Three ways of doing that are exercising (including building muscle mass), eating healthy and getting enough sleep.

 The most challenging part of increasing one’s observance is often changing one’s mindset.
-Instead of focusing on the negative and thinking of yourself as a lapsed Jew, focus on the positive and think of yourself as a Jew ready to grow in his observance, at a pace that is doable for you.
+Instead of focusing on the negative and thinking of yourself as a lapsed Jew, focus on the positive and think of yourself as a Jew on the path to grow in his observance (at a pace that is doable for you).
 As you progress, you will then think of yourself as an observant Jew who sometimes slips up, a work in progress like the rest of us.

 Here is an 8 step plan to get back on track.
 Even doing one step is a tremendous accomplishment.
 Do not fall into the trap of seeing a step that you think you will never be able to do and discarding all of them.
 Also do not fall into the trap of doing just a few of the steps and thinking, “I’m good.
 I did enough.
 I can stop now.”
 A person’s Judaism and connection to God is never stagnant: it is either getting stronger or weaker.
 Be among those who are getting stronger and keep moving forward on this journey.